- What you are looking for woodworking chisels?

 - Hardened Cr-Mn steel is heat-treated for long life and durability.

-- Oiled octagonal beech handles are very. comfortable.
+- Oiled octagonal beech handles are nice and comfortable.

 - A bit pricey.